ZacharieGignac/roomos-macros-extension/README_DAILY.md

-# RoomOS Macro Editor – Daily Build Readme
+# Macros Virtual Filesystem for Cisco Codecs – Daily Build Readme

 If you are evaluating a daily / insider build, prefer this document.
 For the stable marketplace listing, see README.md.